-The Building Designer, and not the trussed rafter supplier, is responsible for designing and detailing all elements of roof bracing required in the roof, including any bracing required by the Trussed Rafter Designer in order to provide lateral restraint to truss members.
+The Building Designer and not the trussed rafter supplier is responsible for designing and detailing all elements of roof bracing required in the roof including any bracing required by the truss designer in order to provide lateral restraint to truss members.
 The Trussed Rafter Designer will inform the Building Designer of any truss integrity bracing required, eg compression web braces.

-The bracing system highlighted in this Product Data Sheet shows a standard method of providing roof stability for spans up to 12m in accordance with BS 5268-3, 'Code of practice for trussed rafter roofs'.
+This product Data Sheet shows a astandard method of bracing to provide roof stability for spans up to 12m.
+BS5268-3 Annex A gives details on bracing trusses up to 17m.
 The system of bracing reproduced in this Data Sheet may be used without any further calculations, provided that the limitations summarised are met in full.